-Pad see ew is pronounced “pat-see-you,” and it’s essentially a beloved pan-fried noodle dish that’s made its way across the globe – much like its popular cousin, pad thai.
+Pad see ew pronounced “pat-see-you,” is essentially a beloved pan-fried noodle dish that’s made its way across the globe – much like its popular cousin, pad thai.
 You can create your own pad see ew at home, either in a wok or a large skillet.
-The emphasis on perfectly-caramelized noodles will make this dish popular even with picky eaters, while the crisp-tender vegetables and chicken add some great nutrition.
+The emphasis on perfectly-caramelized noodles will make this dish popular even with picky eaters, while the crisp-tender vegetables and chicken add some hearty nutrition.

-These dishes are similar, but they are not quite the same.
-For one thing, drunken noodles tend to be more on the spicy side, while this dish is nice and mild (aka kid-friendly!).
-Drunken noodles are also less sweet than pad see ew.
-If you like dishes with a sweet-salty profile, pad see ew is a great choice.
+These dishes are similar, but they are quite different.
+For one thing, drunken noodles tend to be more on the spicy side, while Pad See Ew is mild (aka kid-friendly!).
+Drunken noodles are also less sweet.
+Pad See Ew is an excellent choice if you like dishes with a sweet-salty profile.
 If you’re in the mood for heat, go for drunken noodles.
 Both are delicious!

 For the Stir-Fry